Locations:

 Pulse Pressure

 Pulse pressure is the difference between the upper and lower numbers of your blood pressure.
 This number can be an indicator of health problems before you develop symptoms.
-Your pulse pressure can also sometimes that you’re at risk for certain diseases or conditions.
+Your pulse pressure can also sometimes show that you’re at risk for certain diseases or conditions.

 Overview